scottish-pl-institute/splv/2024-strathclyde/index.md

 The summer school will be taking place in the [McCance Building](https://maps.app.goo.gl/dRV3M6xkEbPh69id7).

 There are many hotels in and around the city centre, as well as some hostels.
-Private student accommodation is also likely to be available.

 The very nearest hotels to the university are:
 * Premier Inn George Square (100m)